Skip to content

 Custom Forms

-• BookForm: Date widgets, field selection, crispy forms integration
+• BookForm: Date widgets, field selection, crispy forms integration, and form-specific tweaks while field_queryset_dependencies handles the shared author -> genres queryset rule

 • AuthorForm: Demonstrates form customization patterns